-Welcome to the sixth annual Montgomery Blair Math Tournament, or MBMT for short!
+Welcome to the seventh annual Montgomery Blair Math Tournament, or MBMT for short!
 MBMT is a free middle school math contest that seeks to inspire students' interest in mathematics and to encourage them to explore math beyond the school curriculum.
 Contest details can be found on the information page.

 - Participants in MBMT compete in teams of 5 (with some exceptions, discussed further in #4).
 The math team sponsors of each school/organization register individual student teams through the website via the registration page.
 There is no limit to the number of full teams a school or organization may send.

 - Division A (Zermelo) only: Subject Tests are specifically limited.
 The goal of this policy is twofold: to make the subjects more competitive and balanced, and to perhaps introduce other topics of math not normally found in the classroom setting.

-- A team of 4 will be required to have at least 1 test per subject, but no more than 3 tests per subject.
+- Each team can have no more than 3 tests per subject.

 - If there are fewer than 5 students interested in participating, you may register incomplete teams.
 For an incomplete team’s Team and Guts round scores to be officially considered, incomplete teams must have at least 3 students.
-Teams with one or two students may compete, but their Team and Guts round will not be officially graded.
+Teams with one or two students will be merged into larger teams.

 - We do not allow mixed-school or mixed-organization teams.
-However, we do allow organizations consisting of students from multiple schools, home-school groups, and community activity groups, to name a few.
+However, we do allow organizations consisting of home-school groups, and community activity groups, to name a few.

 - We do not allow elementary school students to participate in MBMT.

 - Finally, any school or organization with students in grades 6-8 can register and attend.

 - The Individual round consists of two tests, each with eight questions and lasting thirty minutes.
-Individual Tests in the Zermelo division are on two subjects among Algebra, Geometry, Counting and Probability, and Number Theory.
-Individual Tests in the Dedekind division include problems from all subjects.
+Individual Tests are on two subjects among Algebra, Geometry, Counting and Probability, and Number Theory.

 - The Team round contains fifteen questions for all team members to collaboratively solve in 45 minutes.